Crazy haircut? Shave? Americans in coronavirus lockdown try out makeovers

-NEW YORK (Reuters) - Jacob Kunthara’s wife and three adult children had never seen him without the mustache he sported for 45 years.
+NEW YORK, March 26 (Reuters) - Jacob Kunthara’s wife and three adult children had never seen him without the mustache he sported for 45 years.
 During Coronavirus lockdown this week at home in Gilbert, Arizona, he shaved and covered up with a face mask, which he whipped off at dinner to shock his entire family.

 Fiona Riebeling of New Haven, Connecticut, used a fork, barbeque skewer and nail scissors to transform her sleek long hair into jaunty bangs.